-Our Top 10 Burial Insurance and Final Expense life insurance companies review will go over everything you need to know to make a smart decision before you buy this specific type of permanent life insurance.
+Our Top 10 Final Expense companies review will go over everything you need to know to make a smart decision before you buy this specific type of permanent life insurance.
 You’ll be able to quickly compare life insurance companies from the top carriers available.
 Let’s get started!

 What’s better than a Top 10? …How about a Top 15?!

-We put together an extensive list based on life insurance rates by age, gender, benefit and coverage amounts.
+Our extensive list below is based on final expense life insurance rates by age, gender, benefit and coverage amounts.

 Let’s see who made the cut.

 Top 10 Best Burial Insurance Final Expense Insurance Companies

 Aetna offers final expense life insurance for applicants ages 45-89 years of age.
 They offer coverage from $5,000 up to $35,000.

 For more, see our Aetna life insurance company review

 American General entered the scene like a tornado in 2017 by offering a new Guaranteed Issue Whole Life Policy.

 You can get life insurance from AIG that does not require a medical exam or answering health questions.